Impact of GST on Agriculture Sector in India

 Should Agriculturalists Pay GST?

-As per the GST Act, only an agriculturalist as defined above is exempted from GST, many others who are involved in formal agricultural business can be liable for GST registration and GST compliance.
-Basically, GST is a consumption-based tax that is any person who is involved in agricultural businesses with GST registration would also be liable to take the input tax credit on GST paid and impart the ultimate GST liability to their end consumer.
+As per the GST Act, only an agriculturalist as defined above is exempted from GST; many others who are involved in formal agricultural business can be liable for GST registration and GST compliance.
+Essentially, GST is a consumption-based tax that applies to any person engaged in agrarian enterprises with GST registration, who is also liable to claim input tax credit on GST paid and pass on the ultimate GST liability to their end consumer.

-From another point of view, an agriculturalist, according to the GST Act, not getting GST registration does not mean that they don’t have to comply with GST requirements.
-However, a farmer or an agriculturalist would still have to pay GST when he purchases a product that attracts GST tax.
-For instance, the GST rate of 12% is applicable to items like water pumps, milking machines and self-unloading trailers and is used for agricultural purposes.
+From another point of view, an agriculturalist, according to the GST Act, does not require GST registration, but it does not mean that they are exempt from complying with GST requirements.
+However, a farmer or an agriculturalist would still have to pay GST when they purchase a product that attracts GST tax.
+For instance, the GST rate of 12% applies to items such as water pumps, milking machines, and self-unloading trailers, which are used for agricultural purposes.
 Therefore, when an agriculturalist buys any of these products, he has to pay GST as these products attract GST.

-Vegetables and other products from agriculture, such as dairy, products which are served freshly without any processing or preserving techniques have been exempt from GST.
-As per the GST, any individual who is engaged solely in business of trading goods or services or who are not eligible for the tax benefits to startup businesses in India or wholly free from GST is not needed to get GST registration.
+Vegetables and other products from agriculture, such as dairy products, which are served freshly without any processing or preserving techniques, have been exempt from GST.
+As per the GST, any individual who is engaged solely in the business of trading goods or services, or who is not eligible for the tax benefits to startup businesses in India, or is wholly free from GST, does not need to get GST registration.

 GST Rate for Fertilizers & Seeds

-Fertilizers an important input of agriculture and farmers, it was previously taxed at 6% (1% Excise + 5% VAT).
-Under GST regime, tax on fertilizers has been fixed as 5%.
-As per GST norms, there is no GST on Seeds which are used for sowing purpose.
-Therefore agriculturalists or farmers don’t have to pay GST tax on seeds used for sowing.
+Fertilizers are an essential input for farmers, and it was previously taxed at 6% (1% Excise + 5% VAT).
+Under the GST regime, the tax on fertilizers is fixed at 5%.
+As per GST norms, there is no GST on Seeds that are used for sowing purposes.
+Therefore, agriculturalists or farmers don’t have to pay GST tax on seeds used for sowing.

 GST Rate for Agricultural Tools

-Following are the types of agricultural tools which come under the category that apply to NIL GST:
+The following are the types of agricultural tools that come under the category that apply to NIL GST:

 Agricultural tools are manually operated or operated with the help of animal or animal-driven tools or hand tools such as spades, bill hooks, shovels, picks, mattocks, forks and rakes; hoes, axes, and similar hewing tools; secateurs and pruners of any kind; scythes, hedge shears, sickles, hay knives, timber wedges and other tools which are used in agriculture, horticulture or forestry sector.